 This will also help you to give perfect recommendations for the campaign strategy.
 The more you research about the lead,the better your proposal will get & it will stand out from the competitors.

 Here is the deal: The tone of your proposal needs to be personal.
-We understand most of us have a standard format which we follow for every proposal but customization is must in the places like sample ads that directly speak about lead’s products/services & offers.
+We understand most of us have a standard PPC proposal sample which we follow for every proposal but customization is must in the places like sample ads that directly speak about lead’s products/services & offers.

-Seek every opportunity to customize your proposal to your prospect’s business with specific strategies and tactics that will help them accomplish their business objectives.
+Seek every opportunity to customize your PPC proposal template to your prospect’s business with specific strategies and tactics that will help them accomplish their business objectives.